CourtneyThurston/microsoft-internships/README.md

 3. Invert a binary search tree.
 4. Sort an array, stack, and queue in arrays and linked lists.
 5. Write a program that returns the acute angle between two hands on a clock.
 6. Keep track of the positions of people in a line.
 (Note that some questions asked are intentionally vague; ask clarifying questions.
 Can we consider this a sorted list?
+I.e. are they allowed to move around or not?
+What does that movement look like?
 That detail matters.)
 7. Remove duplicates in this list.
 8. Reverse a string.